 I guess I write about a specific kind of grandparent and a specific kind of relationship.
 My own grandparents – particularly my grandfather – were so loving and kind and generous.
 Any grandparent I write in my books tend to be like them.
 My characters never feel like a burden to their grandparents because they’re not.
 They have wonderful relationships.

-Julie Larade is the author of the historical fiction novel, Laura’s Story and the children’s book series Lazarus the Detective / Lazare le détective.
+Julie Larade is the author of the historical fiction novel, Laura’s Story, To Fly Away, and the children’s book series Lazarus the Detective / Lazare le détective.

 Laura’s Story is a beautiful and enduring tale of a heroic Acadian woman struggling to survive in rural Nova Scotia from the 1930s through the following decades.
 Life’s surprises weave throughout the book, and the resilience of the characters is truly inspiring.
 As the family members develop and their stories weave and unfold, we see firsthand what courage and perseverance mean, and we are moved by the true meaning of family and love.